Restoring the Brownstone TrailThe Trail that Connects Us

 When will restoration of the slump site take place?

-To be able to stabilize the slope and lakeshore, some of the former Maki property will become part of the newly restored slope.
-Additionally, the Brownstone Trail will be located on the top of the slope on what was the Maki property which will provide visitors with wonderful views of Lake Superior and Madeline Island.
+To be able to stabilize the slope and lakeshore, some of the commercial property will become part of the newly restored slope.
+Additionally, the Brownstone Trail will be located on the top of the slope which will provide visitors with wonderful views of Lake Superior and Madeline Island.

 Community members have expressed a desire to see a more natural community space in this location such as a community park.
-This would provide a more aesthetically-pleasing gateway to Bayfield with some park infrastructure, a trailhead to the Brownstone Trail, improved wildlife habitat, and help protect the shoreline and water quality of Lake Superior.
-Landmark Conservancy will be working over the next year to understand what the property can support given its size and current condition.
-Landmark plans to hold design charrettes with community members as early as the summer of 2023 to gather input.
-The Maki family will lease back part of the property from Landmark Conservancy for up to five years as it will take them time to build on their other property.
+This will provide an aesthetically pleasing gateway to Bayfield with some park infrastructure, a trailhead to the Brownstone Trail, improved wildlife habitat, and help protect the shoreline and water quality of Lake Superior.
+The previous owner will lease back part of the property for up to five years as they transition to another site.

-Who will maintain the Maki property in the future?
+Who will maintain the trail and property in the future?

 Landmark Conservancy is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.